johnarobinson77/Multithreaded-DBSCAN-Clustering-in-Cpp/README.md

 **MTDBSCAN.hpp** holds the MTDBSCAN class definition.
 The DBSCAN algorithm is performed in the build function there.

 **KdTreePDB.hpp** contains the KdTree class and the KdNode class.
 The KdTreePDB class is an API wrapper around the KdNode class.
-The KdNode class implements the building of the KdTree using the Knlogn algorithm.
-The algorithm description for building a KdTree and original code can be found at [https://github.com/chezruss/kd-tree](https://github.com/chezruss/kd-tree).
-Much of the code in the KdNode class for building the KdTree is taken directly from that code base.
+The KdNode class implements the building of the k-d tree using the Knlogn algorithm.
+The algorithm description for building a k-d tree and original code can be found at [https://github.com/chezruss/kd-tree](https://github.com/chezruss/kd-tree).
+Much of the code in the KdNode class for building the k-d tree is taken directly from that code base.
 The search code in the KdNode class was rewritten to accelerate the particular problem of multithreaded DBSCAN,

 **ParallelSort.hpp, and ParallelFor.hpp** contain code for sorting in parallel.
 It is used in the kdTree build code.